 860 Aesthetics and Communication (3).
 Explores how theories of aesthetics have struggled with notions of beauty, value, pleasure, and pain in the human communicative experience.

-873 African American Rhetoric (3).
+873 Rhetoric and Black Culture (3).
 This course will examine the manner in which Black aesthetic and intellectual expressions and controversies function as public discourse in cultural politics.

 874 Rhetorics of Space and Place (3).
 Considers place in relation to space and time.
 Primary concentration on implications of theorizing place as communicative practice rather than communicative context.